 Onto the mains!
 The parents ordered lamb shank and a chicken (more like half of a sizable chicken... my mom had no chance) and both of us got the duck breast - ironically all four came garnished with a spring of rosemary (dad: "so do we eat that?").
 Now, I don't know if you remember, but I love duck.
 I think it should be its own food group.
 This duck was disappointing - overcooked for what we asked for (medium and medium rare) and a bit tough.
 The sides were delicious however, especially the beets.
 Okay maybe I'm a wee bit biased.
 In any case, I will probably stick to ribeye next time.
 Methinks a steakhouse for my birthday is in order...

-After all that, unfortunately I didn't have room for desert.
+After all that, unfortunately I didn't have room for dessert.
 Right!
 I got the amaretto white chocolate cheesecake and tea (everyone else stuck to various forms of coffee, apparently passable).
 The tea was Mighty Leaf, which is always welcome, and the cheesecake was quite good, if a bit too sweet for my taste between white chocolate, amaretto, chocolate cookie crust and sweetened raspberry coulis, but the consistency of it was excellent, and that's half the battle.